nuxt/docs/en/guide/index.md

 Nuxt.js presets all the configuration needed to make your development of a Vue.js Application **Server Rendered** more enjoyable.

-In addition, we also provide an other deployment option called: *nuxt generate* that allows you to make **Static Generated** Vue.js Application.
+In addition, we also provide an other deployment option called: *nuxt generate*.
+It will build a **Static Generated** Vue.js Application.
 We believe that option could be the next big step in the development of Web Application with microservices.

 As a framework, Nuxt.js comes will a lot of features to help you in your development between the client side and the server side such as Asynchronous Data, Middleware, Layouts, etc.